 We especially invite Hall of Fame inductees to become involved.

 This is YOUR Hall of Fame, you are a member.
-We invite you to
+Along with the

 If you are interested in volunteering, visit the Contact Us page for

 information on how to let us of your interest.